-- a.
+- 1. Introduction - a.
+In any case of inconsistency between the written grading policy of this CLINICAL EDUCATION HANDBOOK and the current course syllabus for a given Clinical Education Experience, the documented grading policy of the syllabus shall take precedence. - b.
+Please reference the Program Learning Outcomes, Performance Indicators (see page 3). - c.
+Please reference the Learning Objectives for Terminal Clinical Education Experience (see page 25). - 2.
+Clinical Education Experience I, PT 881 - a.
 Grading shall occur on a Pass/Fail basis. - b.
 In order for the CPI and subsequent grading to be fair, accurate, reliable, and valid, the student and CI must freely assess the student according to directly observed performance without bias of anticipated or graded benchmarks. - c.
 Performance Criteria 1-18 consistent with PT CPI guidelines for an intermediate clinical experience at or above "Advanced Beginner" at the midterm and "Intermediate" by the final. - d.
 Must not have any "Significant Concerns" for "Red Flag" Performance Criteria 1-4, 7. - e.
 Must not have more than one "Significant Concern" on Performance Criteria 5-6, 8-18. - f.
 Must complete and document an in-service or project agreed upon with the CI/facility. - g.
-Must complete any assignments given by the CI to his/her satisfaction. - h.
-Must complete any assignments given by the DCE to his/her satisfaction. - i.
-Must turn in all paperwork materials by the date indicated in the syllabus.

-3) Clinical Internship II, PT 882
+Must earn an 84% or above on the clinical education project that is approved by the academic advisor and CI/facility in order to pass the clinical education experience. - h.
+Must complete any assignments given by the CI to his/her satisfaction. - i.
+Must complete any assignments given by the DCE to his/her satisfaction. - j.
+Must turn in all paperwork materials by the date indicated in the syllabus. - 3.
+Clinical Education Experience II, PT 882 - a.

-- a.
 Grading shall occur on a Pass/Fail basis. - b.
 In order for the CPI and subsequent grading to be fair, accurate, reliable, and valid, the student and CI must freely assess the student according to directly observed performance without bias of anticipated or graded benchmarks. - c.
 Performance Criteria 1-18 consistent with PT CPI guidelines for an intermediate clinical experience at or above "Intermediate" by the midterm and "Advanced Intermediate" by the final. - d.
-Must demonstrate improvement from previous Internship for all "Red Flag" Performance Criteria 1-4, 7. - e.
+Must demonstrate improvement from previous Clinical Education Experience for all "Red Flag" Performance Criteria 1-4, 7. - e.
 Must not have any "Significant Concerns" for "Red Flag" Performance Criteria 1-4, 7. - f.
 Must not have more than one "Significant Concern" on Performance Criteria 5-6, 8-18. - g.
 Must complete and document an in-service or project agreed upon with the CI/facility. - h.
-Must complete any assignments given by the CI to his/her satisfaction. - i.
-Must complete any assignments given by the DCE to his/her satisfaction. - i.
-Must turn in all paperwork materials by the date indicated in the syllabus.
+Must earn an 84% or above on the clinical education project that is approved by the academic advisor and CI/facility in order to pass the clinical education experience. - i.
+Must complete any assignments given by the CI to his/her satisfaction. - j.
+Must complete any assignments given by the DCE to his/her satisfaction. - k.
+Must turn in all paperwork materials by the date indicated in the syllabus. - 4.
+Clinical Education Experience III, PT 883 - a.
+Grading shall occur on a Pass/Fail basis. - b.
+In order for the CPI and subsequent grading to be fair, accurate, reliable, and valid, the student and CI must freely assess the student according to directly observed performance without bias of anticipated or graded benchmarks.